DCook-WGU/Project-Build-an-ML-Pipeline-Starter/README.md

 # 3. Enter the running container
 docker exec -it mlops-project bash

-# 4. Activate the environment
+# 4. Activate the environment (It should auto activate this env for you, but just in case.)
-conda activate nyc_airbnb_dev
+conda activate mlops-dev-project

 # 5. Run the pipeline
 mlflow run .